ucsc/pantheon-workflow/README.md

 Now that you have the database set up and the Pantheon dev site cloned, it's time to visit the local URL you are using to identify it with in your `<VirtualHosts>` file (eg: http://my-pantheon-site.local).
 If all goes well, you should see the WordPress install script:

 ![Image](https://s3-us-west-1.amazonaws.com/mollusk/UCSC/wordpress-install.png "Clone from Pantheon")

+Run through the WordPress install script.
+You can name the site anything, use any uername or password you want.
+This info will be replaced by the user/pass of the Pantheon `dev` site once you sync it.
+You'll still need _this_ user/pass to install the plugin, however.
+The end result should be a vanilla WP install.
+Log in to the dashboard.

+## Custom dev site

+The second local dev site can be just a vanilla WordPress install.
+So install a second instance of WP as you normally would and connect it to the second database you installed earlier.

+Copy the plugins from the Pantheon local install to this local install, no need to activate.

+You now have two "basic" WordPress installs.